stefanluncanu24/House-Prices-Advanced-Regression-Techniques-Kaggle-Competition/README.md

 ## Usage

-Run the Jupyter notebook `house_price_prediction.ipynb` to execute the code:
+Run the Jupyter notebook `code.ipynb.ipynb` to execute the code:
 - Load the dataset.
 - Perform preprocessing and cleaning.
 - Visualize the data.